dagger/dagger/docs/current/guides/235290-troubleshooting.md

 A Dagger pipeline may hang or become unresponsive, eventually generating a BuildKit error such as `buildkit failed to respond` or `container state improper`.

-To resolve this error, you must stop and remove the Dagger Engine container and clear unused volumes and the cache:
+To resolve this error, you must stop and remove the Dagger Engine container and clear unused volumes and the cache.

 1. Stop and remove the Dagger Engine container: